How To Tell The Gender Of Your Bearded Dragon

 Can You Put A Male And Female Bearded Dragon In One Enclosure?

-mating behavior of male and female bearded dragons
+mating behavior of bearded dragons

 Female And Male Bearded Dragon Mating Behavior

+Since putting a male and female beardie in one enclosure is dangerous, how then do they reproduce?
 The only way to breed your dragon safely is to place both healthy adults (at least 18 months old) in the same tank for alternating weeks.
-That means that you put the female in the tank of the male (not the other way around) for one week and then separate them for a week till they have 3 weeks together.
+That means that you put the female in the tank of the male (not the other way around) for one week and then separate them for the following week till they have altogether lived 3 weeks together.

-During this period, both beardies will show their distinct behaviors; the male will have a much more blackened beard and will stomp around to impress his mate, and the female will wave and attempt to run away from the male to prove both submission and acceptance.
+During this period, both beardies will show distinct behaviors; the male will have a much more blackened beard and will stomp around to impress the female, while she will wave and attempt to run away to show either submission or acceptance.
+This process requires patience because they will not mate right away; they’ll have to get accustomed to their surroundings before reproduction begins.

 Female And Male Bearded Dragon Post-Mating Behavior